 Finishing Move: Practically everything the Hokuto Shinken users do is one of these, some of which go as far as involving an on-screen countdown until the victim dies a horrible death.
 The Fighting Game made by Arc System Works made the more notable and flashy moves into instant kill moves or Fatal KO's.

-Freudian Excuse: Souther and Yuda.
-Souther's was somewhat understandable since yes, it is traumatic when you accidently kill your own teacher, but what Souther did then wasn't a good way to pay his respects to him.
+Thouzer and Juda.
+Thouzer's was somewhat understandable since yes, it is traumatic when you accidently kill your own teacher, but what Thouzer did then wasn't a good way to pay his respects to him.
 But Yuda's on the other hand is just plain silly.

 The insane motivations of many villains can be partly explained by the fact that the series take place After the Bomb: when you're already on the edge from the sheer, mind-blasting horror of nuclear apocalypse, even relatively minor things can push you over the brink and turn into all-consuming obsessions.
 This is especially the case when you've got a seemingly LOT of superpowered martial artists, and faced with the chaos After the End.